 Is there a common dosage that most people take that one should aim for?
 Is any type of prescription thyroid replacement better than others?
 Emphatically, NO!
 First person testimonies show that people are taking T4-only, T4 + T3, T3-only, desiccated thyroid, and combinations of the above.
 I have read case studies of people successfully taking 12 grains.
 Because of the TSH feedback loop, it is very difficult to just “supplement” thyroid hormone; any external dose usually suppresses a person’s normal production.
 Once a person suppresses their own thyroid production, they must then raise the dose high enough for their hypothyroid symptoms to disappear.
 Someone who has never been on desiccated thyroid should have labs run once they reach 1.5 grains and have been on that dose for 6 weeks.
 At that point, some people are already at optimal levels, while others are still in the lower part of the thyroid reference ranges.
 Or, like me, they will have an imbalance in their FT3 and FT4 levels, with FT3 much higher in the reference range than FT4.
 This is because desiccated thyroid (from pigs) has a much higher ratio of T3 to T4 than a normal human thyroid gland.
 Raising to 3 grains can be dangerous for some people; it is a serious overdose for them and can result in typical hyperthyroid symptoms like fatigue, muscle weakness, shortness of breath, hair loss, etc. which can be mistaken for hypothyroid symptoms.
 And yet, other people need doses higher than 3 grains.
 That’s why periodic lab work should be performed.

-My observation from reading thousands of posts on the thyroid forums is that quite a few optimize on 1.5 - 3 grains of desiccated thyroid, but that doesn’t mean some won’t need more, and some less.
-Some may benefit from adding T4 to their dose if their thyroid lab results show them high in T3 and low in T4.
+My observation from reading thousands of posts on various thyroid forums is that many need far less than 3 grains of desiccated thyroid.
+In fact, I know several people who are successfully combining 1 grain with different amounts of T4.
+Their T4 dose loosely correlates with their weight.
+These people have lab results that are high in T3 and low in T4 on desiccated thyroid.
+The addition of T4 balances out their levels.
 Likewise, others might do better adding some T3 to their dose if their lab results show them high in T4 and low in T3.
 They might also want to look into conversion problems.
 Everyone’s optimal thyroid medication and dosage is very individual, and age, weight, and gender have nothing to do with one’s optimal dose.
 To insist that only one type of medication will work for everyone, be it synthetic T4, natural desiccated thyroid, or synthetic T3-only, is illogical, given that everyone’s biochemistry is different.
-Symptoms should be used in conjunction with where one’s lab results fall within the thyroid reference ranges to determine one's optimal dose.
-If thyroid lab results (either Free T3 or Free T4) are below the midpoint of the range and one still exhibits multiple, common hypothyroid symptoms (like fatigue and feeling cold all the time), it would make sense to increase the thyroid hormone that is deficient by adding either a little more T4 or T3, or both.
+Symptoms should be used in conjunction with where one’s lab results fall within the thyroid reference ranges to determine an optimal dose.
+If thyroid lab results (either Free T3 or Free T4) are below the midpoint of the range and someone still exhibits multiple, common hypothyroid symptoms (like dry skin and feeling cold all the time), it would make sense to increase the thyroid hormone that is deficient by adding either a little more T4 or T3, or both.
 Few people feel well when their thyroid hormone levels are at the bottom of the reference range.
-There are literally thousands of hypothyroid patients on the forums who are living proof of that.
+Thousands of hypothyroid patients seeking help on internet forums are living proof that reference ranges are too broad.